MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/analytics.md

 * [Learn how to use the Windows Dev Center content pack for Power BI to connect to your analytics data](https://powerbi.microsoft.com/documentation/powerbi-content-pack-windows-dev-center/)

 > [!NOTE]
 > To connect to the Windows Dev Center content pack for Power BI, we recommend that you specify credentials from an Azure AD directory that is associated with your Dev Center account.
 If you use your Microsoft account credentials, your analytics data in Power BI does not refresh automatically, and you will need to sign in to Power BI to refresh your data.
 If your organization already uses Office 365 or other business services from Microsoft, you already have Azure AD.
 Otherwise, you can [get it for free](http://go.microsoft.com/fwlink/p/?LinkId=703757).
-For more information about associating your Dev Center account with an Azure AD, see [Manage account users](manage-account-users.md).
+For more information about setting up the association, see [Associate Azure Active Directory with your Dev Center account](associate-azure-ad-with-dev-center.md).

 ### Dev Center app